rossant/rossant.github.io/content/2022-09-30-introduction-shaken-baby-syndrome-controversy.md

 **Notes**

-- We give almost no references pertaining to the first definition of shaken baby syndrome, related to prevention, as this is outside the scope of the SBS/AHT controversy.
-- When this distinction makes sense, we classify references between "SBS/AHT adherents" and "agnostics".
-The field is so polarized that this classification appears to be relevant in many cases.
+- We classified references between "SBS/AHT adherents" and "agnostics" when this was relevant.
 - Some references may appear multiple times in different categories.
 - References only available in French are indicated with a flag&nbsp;&nbsp;🇫🇷.
 - This bibliography will be completed over time.
 Contact me by email (see website sidebar/footer) to propose any corrections or additions.